Decabromodiphenyl ether: Thyroid

 One 2006 review concluded "Decreases in thyroid hormone levels have been reported in several studies, and thyroid gland enlargement (an early sign of hypothyroidism) has been shown in studies of longer duration exposure."
 A 2007 experiment giving decaBDE to pregnant mice found that decaBDE "is likely an endocrine disrupter in male mice following exposure during development" based on results such as decreased serum triiodothyronine.

 Reproductive/developmental effects

 "Significant data gaps" exist in the scientific literature on a possible relationship between decaBDE and reproductive/developmental effects.
 A 2006 study of mice found that decaBDE decreased some "sperm functions."

 Neurological effects

 EPA has determined that daily Deca exposures should be less than 7 μg/kg-d (micrograms per kilogram bodyweight per day) to minimize the chance of brain and nervous system toxicity.
-EPA based their assessment on a study in 2003 on neurotoxicity in mice, which some have "criticized for certain procedural and statistical problems."
+EPA based its assessment on a study in 2003 on neurotoxicity in mice, which some have "criticized for certain procedural and statistical problems."
 A 2007 study in mice "suggest[ed] that decaBDE is a developmental neurotoxicant that can produce long-term behavioral changes following a discrete period of neonatal exposure."
 Administration of decaBDE to male rats at 3 days of age in another 2007 study "was shown to disrupt normal spontaneous behaviour at 2 months of age."